 “Is everything OK with your meal?

-- The Meal Deal
+- A Meal Deal like Brexit itself

-We have a 20-year-old lunchtime ritual in offices across the land – of queuing up to buy a flat factory made dead sandwich which is full of fat, sugar and chemicals, a tooth rotting and chemical laden bag of crisps, and a pressurised ecologically disastrous plastic bottle of sugar water with artificial colouring, all of which will definitely make you feel worse for having consuming them.
+We have a 20-year-old lunchtime ritual in offices across the land – of queuing up to buy a flat, factory-made, dead sandwich which is full of fat, sugar and chemicals, a tooth rotting and chemical laden bag of crisps, and a pressurised ecologically disastrous plastic bottle of sugar water with artificial colouring, all of which will definitely make you feel worse for having consuming them.
 All this whilst sat at our desk surfing for kitten videos on YouTube.

 The truth is – it’s not a meal and it’s certainly not a deal.
 A cultural anthropologist or sociologists would take a look at this bizarre British ritual and relate it to another ceremony closer to home.
 The Meal Deal is, in fact, the fodder found at a 5-year-old child’s birthday party.